-Smilagenin represents a new approach for treating neurodegeneration diseaseMay 7th, 2012 in Neuroscience /
+Smilagenin represents a new approach for treating neurodegeneration diseaseMay 7, 2012 in Medicine & Health / Neuroscience

 Erxi Wu, assistant professor of pharmaceutical sciences, and Shuang Zhou, a doctoral student in Wus lab, co-wrote the article, "Smilagenin Attenuates Beta Amyloid (25-35)-Induced Degeneration of Neuronal Cells via Stimulating the Gene Expression of Brain-Derived Neurotrophic Factor, which will be published by Neuroscience.
 They collaborated with Yaer Hu lab at Shanghai Jiaotong University, China, for the publication.

 According to the authors, the development of drugs that weaken neurodegeneration is important for the treatment of Alzheimers disease.
 They previously found that smilagenin, a steroidal sapogenin from traditional Chinese medicinal herbs that improves memory in animal models, is neither a cholinesterase inhibitor nor a glutamate receptor antagonist, but can significantly elevate the declined muscarinic receptor (M receptor density).
 In this paper, to clarify whether smilagenin represents a new approach for treating neurodegeneration disease, they first demonstrate that smilagenin pretreatment significantly attenuates the neurodegenerative changes induced by beta amyloid 25-35 (Aβ25-35) in cultured rat cortical neurons, including decreased cholinergic neuron number, shortened neurite outgrowth length and declined muscarinic receptor density.
 Brain-derived neurotrophic factor protein in the culture medium was also decreased by Aβ25-35 and significantly elevated by smilagenin.